SilensAngelusNex/pgraph/README.md

 # PGraph

 PGraph provides a persistent graph data structure with the following features:
-* Generic over vertex values and edge weights
+* Supports optional data for vertices and edges (For example, `Graph<(), E>` has data on edges only.)
-* Directed edges
+* Directed edges, for that sweet, sweet versitility
 * Structural sharing built on [rpds](https://crates.io/crates/rpds) data structures
 * TODO: Common graph algorithms (Dijkstra's, Bellman-Ford, and Floyd-Warshall are the first ones I'm planning, but make an issue if there's another that you want.)

 ## Setup

-To use rpds add the following to your `Cargo.toml`:
+To use pgraph add the following to your `Cargo.toml`:

 ```toml
 [dependencies]